appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

     number of user selectable pages to be displayed when pagination is enabled.
 Defaults to 5.
 - **onPageChange** `Function` [optional]
     executes when the current page is changed.
 If not defined, `window` will be scrolled to the top of the page.
+- **onPageClick** `Function` [optional]
+    accepts a function which is invoked with the updated page value when a pagination button is clicked.
+For example if 'Next' is clicked with the current page number as '1', you would receive the value '2' as the function parameter.

+> Note:
+>
+> The fundamental difference between `onPageChange` and `onPageClick` is that `onPageClick` is only called on a manual interaction with the pagination buttons, whereas, `onPageChange` would also be invoked if some other side effects caused the results to update which includes updating filters, queries or changing pages.
+The behaviour of these two may change in the future versions as we come up with a better API.

 - **sortBy** `String` [optional]
     sort the results by either `asc` or `desc` order.
 It is an alternative to `sortOptions`, both can't be used together.
 - **sortOptions** `Object Array` [optional]